rohitcmohite/VeryDeepLearning/README.md

     * **Task 2:  Visualizing Convolutional Neural Networks** 1.Download a pretrained AlexNet model and plot the weights of the First convolutional layer.

+4. **Assignment 4 -** Sentiment Analysis Using RNN and LSTM
+    * In this exercise, you will understand and implement the below concepts :

+    *   Reading a text dataset.
+    *   Pre-processing the text such as Stopwords Removal etc.
+    *   Word embedding
+        1. Vocabulary Indexing
+        2. Glove embedding
+    *   Implementing Dataloaders
+    *   A Neural Network
+        1. RNNs
+        2. LSTMs
+    *   Evaluation of the network

+    The task here is to develop a simple sentiment analysis model for a dataset by understanding if the review is positive or negative for each statement.